AleksChen/ai-commit/README.md

 # Print the message to stdout without interactive menu (useful for scripts)
 ai-commit --print

+# Write message to a file (useful for git hooks like prepare-commit-msg)
+ai-commit --write .git/COMMIT_EDITMSG

 # Run in quiet mode (suppress banners/logs)
 ai-commit --quiet